-A.R.S. § 43-1074: This statute now governs the new employment credit which is for net increases in qualified employment positions.
+A.R.S. § 43-1074: A new employment credit is for net increases in qualified employment positions.
 To qualify for the credit, the taxpayer must invest at least \$5 million in capital investment and create at least 25 new qualified positions in an Arizona city or town with a population of 50,000 or more, or invest at least \$1 million in capital investment and create at least five new qualified positions in any other Arizona location.
 The amount of credit is determined and authorized by the Arizona Commerce Authority.